A Beginner’s Guide to Ski Clothing + Ski Holiday Packing List

 Where to Buy Ski and Snowboard Clothing?

 I wouldn’t suggest you buy any clothing or accessories in the resorts unless you really have to because they will be very expensive.
-There are many stores off-mountain where you could purchase clothing.
-Brick and mortar stores like TK Maxx, Aldi (each year in Australia Aldi have their big ski sale) and don’t forget online through Amazon.
+There are stores in the ski resorts where you can purchase or rent gear if you didn’t bring it.
+But there are plenty of off-mountain stores where you could purchase or rent clothing to bring with you.
+Each year in Australia Aldi have their big ski sale where you can purchase good quality cheap ski clothing and don’t forget through online stores Amazon.

 Ski Trip Packing List